 Fig. 6 – No conductivity

 EasyPro is a revolutionary new temporary surface protection which is designed to deliver effective protection against damage as well as ageing from deposition of the coating until tempering.
-A Polymer deposition is deposited after the coating process and simply burns away during the hardening process.
-This new coating creates new challenges for the already difficult edge deletion process as now there are 2 types of coating which must be removed – EasyPro layer and the Silver coatings.
+A polymer deposition is deposited after the coating process and simply burns away during the hardening process.
+This new coating creates new challenges for the already difficult edge deletion process as now there are two types of coating that must be removed – EasyPro layer and the silver coatings.
 Saint-Gobain Glass has tested all available types of Edge Deletion Wheels extensively and found that no wheel in today’s market can do this to a satisfactory level.
-This is why they approached Saint-Gobain Abrasives for assistance and we present the newly developed Edge Deletion Wheel - Norton Edge Delete Pro.
+This is why they approached Saint-Gobain Abrasives for assistance and we present the newly developed Edge Deletion Wheel – Norton Edge Delete Pro.

 For more information please contact your local Norton Represenative.

 Application Engineer, Saint-Gobain Abrasives